isc-projects/bind9/doc/arm/reference.rst

    database lookups, causing extra latency when marshalling responses.
    ``minimal-responses`` takes one of four values:

-   -  ``no``: the server will be as complete as possible when generating responses.
+   -  ``no``: the server is as complete as possible when generating responses.
-   -  ``yes``: the server will only add records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).
+   -  ``yes``: the server only adds records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).
 This provides the best server performance but may result in more client queries.
-   -  ``no-auth``: the server will omit records from the authority section except when they are required, but it may still add records to the additional section.
+   -  ``no-auth``: the server omits records from the authority section except when they are required, but it may still add records to the additional section.
    -  ``no-auth-recursive``: the same as ``no-auth`` when recursion is requested